MARCIOHMB/TicTacToe-FormsApp/README.md

 2. Play1Form (Player vs. Computer)
       - Enter your name.
       - Click on the "Start" button to begin the game against the computer.
-      - Make your move by clicking on the available buttons.

 3. Play1vCForm (Player vs. Computer Gameplay)
       - The player makes a move by clicking on an available button.
       - The computer responds with its move.